 Students should verify that their personal belongings are covered under their family's homeowner's insurance policy.
 If this is not the case, students may wish to purchase renter's insurance.
 For more information on purchasing rental insurance, please visit www.nssi.com.
 Regardless of coverage, it is recommended to engrave valuable personal items, such as electronic equipment, for identification purposes.
 Engravers are available at each residence hall desk.

-Laundry facilities are located in each residence hall.
-Each wash cycle costs $1.25.
-Each dry cycle costs $1.25.
-The machines work on a credit or debit card system.
+Laundry facilities are located in each residence hall and are inclusive for residential student use only.
 Laundry machine issues should be reported via the CSC Serviceworks.

 You can report online directly to CSC or call 877-264-6622.
 CSC Serviceworks Repair app, can be downloaded by using one of the following links:Apple